 Recently, for the first time in two hundred+ years, and for one time only, the federal government began divesting itself of its—our—historic lighthouses.
 Because preserving the region’s maritime history is our mission, we rose to the challenge; if not us, who would step forward to preserve these sites for future generations?

-Three years ago, the New London Maritime Society adopted the city’s Harbor Lighthouse, and, in July 2013, ago took ownership of a second lighthouse: Race Rock.
+Eleven years ago, the New London Maritime Society adopted the city’s Harbor Lighthouse, and, in July 2013, ago took ownership of a second lighthouse: Race Rock.
 In 2015, in partnership with the Ledge Light Foundation, we were awarded a third property: New London Ledge Light.

 But there’s a greater plan at work, too, one that’s organized geographically (not following political boundaries), for preserving the true essence of maritime New London.
 The idea is to look out across the waters of Long Island Sound and partner with groups along the shoreline: historians, conservationists, boaters, commercial fishermen, residents, with the hope of creating a larger mutually-supportive entity.
 The Maritime Society’s goal now is to preserve not just the stories but the whole of our maritime resources within the framework of a national maritime heritage park.